gheorghina/gheorghina.github.io/_posts/2019-09-01-elasticsearch-braindump.markdown

 Enable shard allocation awareness for allowing ES know about the hardware configuration.
 This way it can ensure that the primary shard and its replica shards are spread across different physical servers, racks, or zones, to minimize the risk of losing all shard copies at the same time.

+Reducing the number of primary shards from the default 5 to 1 (see Sharding for details)

 ### AWS Recommendations

 The recommended AWS instance type is i3.2xlarge because it has locally attached 1900 GiB NVMe SSDs, which means the disk access will increase the overall ES performance.